Hitta/.github/LOGGING.md

 | NodeJS    | winston           |
 | Java      | logback           |

-## Naming convensions for structured logging
+## Naming conventions for structured logging
-Prefere to use DataDog nameing convensions: https://docs.datadoghq.com/logs/processing/attributes_naming_convention/
+Preferred to use DataDog naming conventions: https://docs.datadoghq.com/logs/processing/attributes_naming_convention/

 ## Error message
 When writing your log entries messages, always anticipate that there are emergency situations where the only thing you have is the log file, from which you have to understand what happened.

-Try to write self healing code, for example backoff if there are a lot of errors and try again in X seconds.
+The message should contain:

+* Message about what went wrong
+* Information about where the error happened.
+E.g class name, stack trace